 On Error Resume Next 'Trap error

-It becomes a little more difficult if the links are in the named ranges or the links are in charts.
-However the above is a good starting point to remove the links from a workbook.
+It becomes a little more difficult if the links are in the named ranges or the links are in charts or even harder in conditional formating or in data validation lists.
+However, the above is a good starting point to remove the links from a workbook.